Omedobi/Data-Science-Projects/Cardiovascular Disease Prediction/README.md

 ### Data Description

-The dataset used for this project contains information related to various attributes such as age, gender, blood pressure, cholesterol level, chest pain type, etc. A detailed description of the attributes can be found in the image file `attribute_information.png`.
+The dataset used for this project contains information related to various attributes such as age, gender, blood pressure, cholesterol level, chest pain type, etc. A detailed description of the attributes can be found in the image file
+`Cardiovascular Disease Prediction/img/attribute_information.png`.

 ### Data Preprocessing